MJingv/gogogo/dic.md

 - you're what you eat,we know this ,and yet we're often forget that our body are not sole instrument but whole *chorus*, *opera* and *orchestra* working together
 - it's only make sense that what we digest will have a *domino* effect on everything else

+horror fiction
+---

+- horror is most popular fiction geners today
+- big name like it, sow ,and lost of us prove over and over that many people to be scared for entertainment
+- this may raise a question ,what makes quippy clons, massive shock and brain eating zoombes , such popular topic in the world fiction
+- the rush
+- what do mass finals talking to a crash and sland man having in common
+- there are effect injuce afiya and even thou this experience may all be different,your body produce very similar reaction
+- accroding to medical news today when you feel vcher in danger ,your bring trager fight or flight response,your purple dialate ,your heart beat faster ,and your bleed pressure increase
+- this irrelution response that help you stay alert when the body seems in danger ahead
+- by exposing you to scray images ,horror movie and games have a way making your mind believe that in danger which create a crash of d and feeling s and excitment
+- but of course it's important that real danger is captial that bee which brings us to safety nt
+- imaging be night god at family pt rest,your chief stops from midnight to 6am ,your job is to sit in the room and w to 4 and motranike that come to life a room and that around the restrount
+- you turn your eyes away from the canera for 2s,when suddendly the fox and mtnic run to your room and stop traking
+- if this will happen in real life,will this situation may exciting
+- probably not
+- but of course, if you know this was just a game, you would know it's safe even though the senoria was terrify
+- and this is the main difference between real and fake danger
+- in his book the danger is edge phychologist ma expores how people find excietment from extrem activity
+- he theory taht p raise the level of exciemnet from whisy activity by having just enough safety nigty activity from being liver or fitle